 Now we come to the actual question.
-If you have done lots of practice for IELTS writing, you won’t be very surprised by what you read.
+If you have done lots of practice for IELTS writing task 2, you won’t be very surprised by what you read.
 Although the questions are always different, they are very similar to one another.
 There are only a limited number of question types, and a predictable range of topics.

 The question types you may encounter are:

 As for topics, these are generally the same as other IELTS topics you would encounter in the speaking, reading, and listening tests.
 Some of the common ones include: